dkirkby/E4S/setup.md

 You now have three microcontroller boards all called **CIRCUITPY** but you will not need to connect more than one at a time via USB.

-### Libraries
+## Libraries

-The `lib` folder on your **CIRCUITPY** drive contains python modules to support basic interaction with the M4 hardware.
-Some of the components in your kit will require additional libraries to be installed later by copying them to this folder.
-Instructions for that are [here](libraries.md).
+Some of the components in the kit need additional libraries that are not installed when you install CircuitPython.
+Any extra libraries needed are always mentioned in the comments at the top of each component's [hello example](hello.md).

+To install an additional library, you just copy it into the `lib` folder of your CIRCUITPY usb drive.
+You only need to do this once.
+The instructions below show you how to install all of the libraries for the kit components at once.

+Since we are running CircuitPython 7.1.0, we need to install libraries from the 7.x bundle (we are using 7.x from the [20220105 release](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/tag/20220105)).
+We do not install the whole bundle since it is too big to fit in the microcontroller memory.

+Download and expand [this zip file](E4S-libaries-7.x.zip) with the libraries needed by the following kit components:
+ - OLED display
+ - pressure sensor
+ - multi-spectrum light sensor
+ - 9DoF inertial measurement unit

+The expanded directory contains a mixture of folders and files with an `.mpy` extension.
+Copy all of these into the `lib` folder on your the CIRCUITPY USB drive for each of your microcontroller boards.
+Note that copying anything to CIRCUITPY (via the Mu editor or otherwise) causing any running program to be restarted.

-You have completed your M4 setup and are ready to install a code editor.
+You are now ready to use these libraries.

 ## Install the Mu Editor

+You have completed the setup of your microcontroller boards and are now ready to install a code editor on your laptop.

 Any file named `code.py` on your **CIRCUITPY** drive will be automatically run whenever your M4 is reset.